martinivnv/python-blackjack/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This project is a fully functioning Blackjack game written completely in Python3 using the pygame module.
 I found the process of using pygame quite tedious because I was constantly having to find the layout using trial and error by changing individual pixel values.
 I also found the process of debugging all of the possible outcomes of the game to be quite tedious and if-statement heavy.
 However, I am very satisfied with the final look and feel of the game.
 I learned a lot about writing game loops and rendering.
 I should have implemented more OOP principles into my design to practice using those as well.
     In the future, I would like to add a feature to the game that will analyse the current state and tell the player what decision to make in order to have the highest chance of winning.
+I may also add a "SPLIT" feature.

 <!-- GETTING STARTED -->
 ## Getting Started